Gejix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19: A script that replaces all characters A and c from input to Z and e respectively.

 20: A script that removes all letters c and C from input.

+21: A script that that reverse its input.